TheRubyPanda/S1N-PtN/RebelGuide.md

 ***NOTE:*** Obviously the more extra boss killing power you bring (either through amps or additional DPS) the less you need to care about perfectly chaining the Laby ults.

 ### Bleed
-A team that can safely choose to ignore the 2 left side elites if they want.
-Use Levy to tank the HUSH-8's and handle the Garden Apothecarries through Dreya ECB (and/or collateral Dreya ultis).
+Use Levy to tank the HUSH-8's.
+Handle the Garden Apothecarries through Dreya ECB (and/or collateral Dreya ultis).
+The team runs super smoothly here as long as you add something like a Laby to trivialise the core breaking.
+Your goal is simply to maximize the number of Dreya ultis you throw during the boss' core broken phase (Aim for 3x ideally).

 ### Coquelic
 Very straightforward team, as long as Pricilla and Lady Pearl are on the team.
 Everything is essentially guarenteed to die within the 10 second showdown.
+First things first should be to Flower Pearl, then Pricilla gets a Flower *after* she uses her ultimate and summons her ECB.
 Pearl is also an excellent solution to the Garden Apothecarries.

+**Note:** Make sure Coquelic (& Pricilla & Pearl if possible) are standing within Pearl's Passive 2, for the damage amplification.

 ### McQueen
 Thanks to Laby's overwhelming boss killing power, McQueen doesn't need a ton of help killing the boss this time around.
 Instead, focus on maximizing the contribution of each individual clone [Example Run](https://youtu.be/y40zEgHQrV0)

+**Note:** McQueen Clone placements can be a bit unintuitive, as she actually wants to place it next to the middle spawner (marked as X), be *very* careful not to place the statue down *too* soon, and therefore prevent the Garden Apothecarries from progressing.